 Disputes are their resolution are governed by the Association’s Constitution, available at https://abcdinccommunicati.wixsite.com/abcdincmarket

-The Code of Conduct and the Rules for stallholders set the basic standard applied by the Market management when dealing with disputes between management, stallholders, or customers.
+The Market Code of Conduct and the Rules for stallholders set the basic standard applied by the Market management when dealing with disputes between management, stallholders, or customers.

 Disputes between stallholders are to be reported to the coordinator for resolution.
 If the dispute cannot be resolved by the coordinator and the relevant parties on site without impacting on the customer experience, the resolution process will continue outside of Market hours.
 The coordinator may provide an interim ruling, which stallholders must observe.

-For significant disputes, the Coordinator or Committee may invite other stallholders to have input and may offer a vote on a course of action.
+For significant disputes, the Coordinator , Subcommittee or Committee may invite other stallholders to have input and may offer a vote on a course of action.

-Stallholders in minor breach of the Code of Conduct and broader Rules will be given notices by the coordinator to rectify breaches as follows:
+Stallholders in minor breach of the Market Code of Conduct and broader Rules will be given notices by the coordinator to rectify breaches as follows:

 one verbal notice to rectify the breach within a set timeframe.